Loading...

 Q How does Sabah export palm oil?

-Palm oil is exported primarily through Tawau Port and Sandakan Port, which have dedicated loading facilities.
-Crude palm oil (CPO) is trucked from plantations to ports and loaded onto bulk carriers (vessels designed for liquid cargo).
-Tawau handles ~40–50% of Sabah's palm oil exports; Sandakan and smaller ports handle remainder.
-Transit time to ports: 2–8 hours depending on plantation location.
+Palm oil is exported primarily through Tawau Port and Sandakan Port, which have dedicated bulk liquid loading facilities.
+Crude palm oil is trucked from plantations to the ports and loaded onto bulk carriers.
+No published breakdown of palm oil tonnage by port exists, so any percentage split quoted elsewhere is an estimate rather than a reported figure.

 Q Is there a ferry from Tawau to Tarakan (Indonesia)?